joanbp-dk/Repbased_voting_playground/README.md

 * **[Voting.pdf](Voting.pdf)**

-  A visual representation of the voting design.
+  A visual overview of the voting design.

 * **[VotingMechanism.py](VotingMechanism.py)**